moritzploss/todoServer/README.md

 This repo contains an implementation of a stateful and highly concurrent Todo list server built with `Elixir`, `OTP`, and `Phoenix`.
 The aim of the project was to deepen my understanding of supervision strategies in `OTP` and to explore `Phoenix`.

-The resulting app can serve as a simple backend for a Todo list application.
+The app can serve as a simple backend for a Todo list application.
 In particular, the RESTful API allows for CRUD operations on resources of type `user`, `list` and `entry`.
 The endpoints are structured as follows:

     localhost:4000/api/v1/users/<user_id>/lists/<list_id>/entries/<entry_id>

-For example, create a new Todo list for a user with ID `test123` via a POST request to the following endpoint, including the `name` of the list in the request body:

-    localhost:4000/api/v1/users/test123/lists/
+For an overview of endpoints run:

+    cd todo_interface && mix phx.routes

+## Supervision Strategy

 One user can have multiple Todo lists.
 For each list, state is being persisted inside a separate `GenServer` process.
 In case of a crash, state is recovered